-There's no point dwelling on your decisions, though, says Keri Glassman, registered dietitian, and founder of Nutritious Life and The Nutrition School.
-Instead, focus on the changes you can make today to get your health back on track.
-By paying attention to your body and eating the right nutrient-packed food, she says it's possible to find balance.
-Take note: This is what a nutritionist eats after indulging on Halloween.
+There's no point dwelling on your decisions, though, says Keri Glassman, registered dietitian, and founder and CEO of Nutritious Life and The Nutrition Studio.
+Instead, it's more productive to focus on the changes you can make today to get your health back on track.
+By paying attention to your body and eating the right nutrient-packed food, Glassman says it's possible to find balance.
+To do so, we consulted Glassman on what she eats after going overboard on sweets.
+Plus, tips for finding balance after a little too much alcohol, dairy, and salt.

 The Culprit: Candy, candy, and more candy